-Historical background
+Historical Background

-Dahlias are available in several forms, including:
+Dahlias are available in many different forms, including:

 -

-Pompom dahlias
+Pompon dahlias

 -